 Relationships are all about compromise and meeting the other person half way, but that doesn’t mean you have to sacrifice all your “you” time in favor of “us” time.
 Whether you’re dating, shacking up with a partner or have been married for years, alone time is necessary for personal growth.
 That’s why, this year, you should make a commitment to spend more quality time doing the things you love.

 Spend an afternoon at the beach, hit that shoe sale you’ve been dying to check out or just have lunch for one at your favorite restaurants.
 It’s important to love yourself and enjoy your own company, and the only way to get there is by spending some one-on-one time with you.

 8. Think Outside the Sex Box

 Keeping things vanilla might be working for you and your partner NOW, but even the hottest sex has a tendency to get stale over time.
 Your bodies have a potential for so much pleasure, you and your partner owe it to each other (and yourselves) to think outside the vanilla sex box.

 You don’t need to turn your bedroom into a sex dungeon to spice things up!
-You’d be surprised at how easily a couple minor changes can teach you new things about your body, and what it’s capable of.
+You’d be surprised at how easily a couple minor changes, even something as small as bringing a little water-based lubricant into the mix, can teach you new things about your body, and what it’s capable of.
 Try incorporating things like dirty talk and roleplay, or even share a fantasy with each other.
 Sometimes you have to play outside of your comfort zone to discover new avenues of pleasure.